Distributed MIMO Networks with Rotary ULAs for Indoor Scenarios under Rician Fading: Numerical Results

-The numerical results in Fig. \ref{resultsKappa} show that, in scenarios where the LoS component is strong, there is a sweet spot between the beamforming gains obtained with APs equipped with multiple antennas, and the macro-diversity gains obtained with the spatial distribution of APs.
+The numerical results in Fig. \ref{resultsKappa} show that in the case of APs with static ULAs and under high Rician factor, the best performance is achieved by the setup with $Q=2$ in the case of $l=50$ m (Fig. \ref{resultsKappa}a), and by the setups with $Q=4$ for the cases of $l=100$ m and $l=200$ m (Figs. \ref{resultsKappa}b and \ref{resultsKappa}c, respectively).
+Conversely, when we adopt APs equipped with RULAs in the scenarios with high Rician factor, the single AP setup achieves the best performance for the case of $l=50$ m (Fig. \ref{resultsKappa}a).
+When $l=100$ m (Fig. \ref{resultsKappa}b), the setups with $Q=[1,2,4]$ achieve nearly identical performance.
+Finally, when $l=200$ m (Fig. \ref{resultsKappa}c), the best performance is achieved when $Q=4$.
+Overall, the curves in Fig. \ref{resultsKappa} show that, when the LoS component is strong, there is a sweet spot between the beamforming gains obtained with APs equipped with multiple antennas, and the macro-diversity gains obtained with the spatial distribution of APs.
 In the case of APs equipped with static ULAs, the intermediate deployments with $Q=[2,4]$ achieve this sweet spot.
-Conversely, when the proposed RULAs are adopted, utilizing a single AP allow us to achieve a satisfactory performance, while at the same time avoiding the higher deployment and maintenance costs of D-MIMO networks.
+Conversely, when the proposed RULAs are adopted, utilizing a single AP allows us to achieve satisfactory performance while avoiding D-MIMO networks' higher deployment and maintenance costs.

-In Fig. \ref{resultsPosError}, we show the mean per-user achievable SE versus the variance of the positioning error $\sigma_e^2$, for different values of $Q$ and $l$, and considering $\kappa=10$ dB.
-Interestingly, we observe that the performance gains owing to the optimal rotations of the RULAs are still very significant even when the accuracy of the position estimates is poor.
-Nevertheless, the SE is almost constant for $\sigma_e^2\leq-10$ dB, that is, improving the accuracy of the position estimates does not yield noticeable performance improvements.